Runtime/API

 HTTP 404not_found

-The referenced saveId does not exist in the environment identified by the runtime key.
+The referenced account or slot does not exist in the environment identified by the runtime key.

 HTTP 409conflict

 The submitted baseVersion is stale.
-Persistly returns the canonical current save so the client can reconcile.
+Persistly returns local/cloud branches so the client can reconcile.

 HTTP 413payload_too_large

-The metadata or state payload exceeds Persistly's documented byte limits.
+The slotInfo or data payload exceeds Persistly's documented byte limits.

 HTTP 429rate_limited